msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 ## Intro

 Welcome!
 Thank you for the introduction, it's so nice to see you all.
-I'm a bit rusty, I havent been speaking for 4 years , please excuse me if I seem nervous.
+I'm a bit rusty, I havent been speaking for 4 years , please excuse me if I seem nervous cause I'am .

 ## Helmet guy wall